JulienRouse/blog-data/content/blog/3_Tutorial_for_a_Derivative_Clicker_clone_with_Svelte_part2.md

 ### Building producing buildings

-Now that we have building producing proofs, what about building producing building?
+Now that we have building producing proofs, what about buildings producing buildings?

 To do that, we need to change a few things: